dbushell/dbushell-grunt-mustatic/README.md

 This is global template data in which `base.json` will be merged.
 This data is environment-specific.

-### Options (experimental)
+### Experimental Options

-**grunt-Mustatic** has been designed to allow pre and post render functions to aid static website building.
+grunt-Mustatic has been designed to allow pre and post render functions to aid static website building.

 #### options.relLinks

 Type: `Boolean` default: `true`

 This option will convert all URLs in `href` and `src` attributes relative to the template path.

-For example, if both pages include this `nav` partial:
+For example, if both pages include this `{{>nav}}` partial:

 ```html
 <nav>